kaby76/uni-vscode/README.md

 * VSCode client code in Typescript.
 * Grammars are implemented in Antlr4.
 The parser driver is implemented using [trgen](https://github.com/kaby76/Domemtech.Trash/tree/main/trgen).
+* The LSP server reads ~/.uni-vscode.rc
+(in Environment.GetFolderPath(Environment.SpecialFolder.UserProfile) which
-* The LSP server reads two files (.grammar-location and .grammar-classes) in Environment.GetFolderPath(Environment.SpecialFolder.UserProfile) which are used to specify the location of the standardized Antlr4 parser and classes of symbols in XPath notation.
+are used to specify the location of the standardized Antlr4 parser and classes of symbols in XPath notation.